 Against the constitution … 10,226

 For the constitution with slavery … 138

 For the constitution without slavery … 23

 In the meantime, on December 24, 1857, a Democratic Convention held at Leavenworth utterly repudiated the Lecompton Constitution and petitioned Congress to reject it.
-John H. Stringfellow, ex-speaker of the Bogus Legislature, protested against the admission of Kansas under it on January 7, 1858, and said “to do so will break down the Democratic Party at the North and seriously endanger the peace and interests of Missouri and Kansas if not of the whole Union.
+John H. Stringfellow, ex-speaker of the Bogus Legislature, protested against the admission of Kansas under it on January 7, 1858, and said, “to do so will break down the Democratic Party at the North and seriously endanger the peace and interests of Missouri and Kansas if not of the whole Union.
 The slavery question in Kansas is settled against the South by immigration.”
-Governor Denver sent Rush Elmore to Washington with a confidential message to Buchanan not to present the Lecompton Constitution to Congress at all.
+Governor Denver sent Rush Elmore to Washington with a confidential message to President James Buchanan not to present the Lecompton Constitution to Congress.

-In the meantime, on June 15th, the First National Republican Convention declared “that Kansas should be immediately admitted as a state of the Union, with her present free Constitution.”
-On June 25th Galusha A. Grow, of Pennsylvania, introduced a bill in Congress to admit Kansas under the Topeka Constitution.
-This bill passed the House on July 3, 1856, by a vote of 99 to 97 but when it reached the Senate, they suggested that that the people of Kansas should frame a new constitution.
-To this the House refused to accede.
+In the meantime, on June 15, the First National Republican Convention declared “that Kansas should be immediately admitted as a state of the Union, with her present free Constitution.”
+On June 25 Galusha A. Grow, of Pennsylvania introduced a bill in Congress to admit Kansas under the Topeka Constitution.
+This bill passed the House on July 3, 1856, by a vote of 99 to 97 but when it reached the Senate, they suggested that the people of Kansas should frame a new constitution.
+To this, the House refused to accede.